r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 ##### July 2020 - Oct 2020

-- Improved some pieces of the existing Python and Basel code for training.
+- Improved some pieces of the existing Python and Bazel code for training.
 - Experimented on noise and speed augmentation for the Speech-To-Text model.
 - Developed a few utility tools that contain normalization of sound datasets, parameter search for evaluation of models, evaluation result comparision, and so on.